gbhgit/blog-post/blog-post-1.md

 ![Screenshot from 2025-03-25 08-36-09](https://github.com/user-attachments/assets/f6b9b972-a1a1-4f62-9e39-8ba3d5628692)

 ## 🎉 Fun Time
-Now i will show the steps for creating a Simple Neural Network, using a real database. **I hope you have fun !**
+Now i will show the steps to create a Simple Neural Network, using a real database. **I hope you have fun !**

-### Step 1: Importing Required Libraries ⚙️
+### Step 1: Importing Required Libraries

 We need `numpy` for mathematical operations and `pandas` for handling our dataset.